 Rock-a-Doodle initially included a scene where a baby was baked into a pie

-Bluth and Goldman are planning a Dragon's Lair movie
+Don Bluth and Gary Goldman are planning a Dragon's Lair movie

-Animation by Bluth was featured in the 1983 Cinematronics sword and sorcery game Dragon's Lair.
+Animation by Don Bluth was featured in the 1983 Cinematronics sword and sorcery game Dragon's Lair.
 The notoriously difficult game quickly gained a strong following, one that's still invested today.
-A trailer for Stranger Things season 2 featured the gang playing Dragon's Lair; it's also one of only three games in storage at the Smithsonian in Washington, D.C.
+Stranger Things season 2 featured the gang playing Dragon's Lair; it's also one of only three games in storage at the Smithsonian in Washington, D.C.

 In 2015, Bluth and Goldman began crowdfunding a Dragon's Lair prequel feature film.
 They've said the movie will provide more backstory for the game's heroes Dirk the Daring and Princess Daphne, and reveal how the latter isn't just a damsel in distress.